-- Consultation in the process of choosing the music is important so that it is accepted, especially with secondary students.
-Meetings should be held in good time with all people involved attending.
+- Consultation in the process of choosing the music so that it is accepted, especially with secondary students.
+Meetings in good time with all people involved attending.

-- Cultural awareness and sensitivity is integral.
-For example, in a community that has a strong Tongan representation, there should be some songs/responses/ acclamations in that language.
-Many African, Islander and Vietnamese communities will also incorporate dance into processionals.
+- Cultural awareness and sensitivity are integral.
+For example, in a community that has a strong Tongan representation, there should be some songs/responses/acclamations in that language.
+Many African, Islander, and Vietnamese communities will also incorporate dance into processionals.
 Openness, sensitivity and consultation are important in working with people of different cultural backgrounds and traditions.
 Diversity enriches all.

 - The music must be led well by a pastorally and musically skilled practitioner, and musical choices must be able to be sung and played well by the people in any given community.
 Rehearsing the Responsorial Psalm and new music for communal singing before every Mass in a prayerful way allows people the chance to join in when invited.

-- Selecting music from Catholic Worship Book ll, As One Voice, and from other legally purchased Catholic sources (digital downloads from Willow and Marist Music in Australia, and GIA, OCP and WLP in the US) helps to build a common repertoire and skills students for musical and liturgical leadership.
+- Selecting music from Catholic Worship Book ll, As One Voice, and from other legally purchased Catholic sources (digital download from Willow and Marist Music in Australia, and GIA, OCP and WLP in the US) helps to build a common repertoire and skill students for musical and liturgical leadership.